 Your money’s no good here

-I remember buying when I was about ten, from one of those coin operated gumball-type machines, some big plastic capsules of folded up Brazilian banknotes.
+I remember buying, when I was about ten, from one of those coin operated gumball-type machines, some big plastic capsules of folded up Brazilian banknotes.
 No wonder, because for most of the 20th century Brazil was the poster child of runaway inflation.
-Authorities had to hack off three zeros four separate times and rename the currency seven times, such that one modern Brazilian Real is now worth 2,749,025,730,000 (2.75 trillion) pre-1942 Brazilian Reis.
+Authorities had to hack off three zeros six separate times, divide by 2750, and rename the currency eight times, such that one modern Brazilian Real is now worth 2,750,000,000,000,000,000,000 (2 sextillion 750 quintillion) pre-1942 Brazilian Reis.

 Conversely, here are the world’s largest currencies.

 The Latvian Lats [$1.653] has officially retired in favor of the Euro [$1.081], but its floating exchange rate continues to post.
 Remarkably — to us non-Balto-Slavs, anyway — the old currency’s name had three quantitative endings: “Lats” for singular, “Lati” for two to nine, and “Latu” for ten or more.
 Disagreement simmers nowadays over what Latvians should call their country’s newly adopted currency.
 The European Union has declared “Euro” to be inviolate, regardless of locality, while the Latvian Language Agency has lobbied hard for “Eiro” and/or “Eira.”